Peter Cooper: Business career

 Cooper owned a number of patents for his inventions, including some for the manufacture of gelatin, and he developed standards for its production.
-The patents were later sold to a cough syrup manufacturer who developed a pre-packaged form which his wife named "Jell-O".
+While his patent for “Portable Gelatine” bears a remarkable resemblance to the description of the dessert, Jell-O, that product was trademarked decades after Cooper's patent expired.

 Cooper later invested in real estate and insurance, and became one of the richest men in New York City.
 Despite this, he lived relatively simply in an age when the rich were indulging in more and more luxury.
 He dressed in simple, plain clothes, and limited his household to only two servants; when his wife bought an expensive and elaborate carriage, he returned it for a more sedate and cheaper one.
 Cooper remained in his home at Fourth Avenue and 28th Street even after the New York and Harlem Railroad established freight yards where cattle cars were parked practically outside his front door, although he did move to the more genteel Gramercy Park development in 1850.

 In 1854, Cooper was one of five men who met at the house of Cyrus West Field in Gramercy Park to form the New York, Newfoundland and London Telegraph Company, and, in 1855, the American Telegraph Company, which bought up competitors and established extensive control over the expanding American network on the Atlantic Coast and in some Gulf coast states.
 He was among those supervising the laying of the first Transatlantic telegraph cable in 1858.

-Invention of first steel rocking chair (1830's)
+Invention of first steel rocking chair (1830s)

-During the 1830's Cooper designed the first steel chair in America, which was a rocking chair.
+During the 1830s Cooper designed the first steel chair in America, which was a rocking chair.
 Cooper produced a functional, minimalist design radically different from the Victorian heavily decorated, ostentatious style of the time.
 Most rocking chairs had separate rockers fixed to regular chair legs, but Cooper's chair used the curve of its frame to ensure the rocking motion.
 Cooper's chair was made of steel or wrought iron with upholstery slung across the frame.
 The model was manufactured at R.W.
 Winfield & Co. in Britain.
 The firm exhibited examples of the chair at the Great Exhibition of the Works of Industry of all Nations (Crystal Palace Exhibition) in 1851 and the Great London Exposition of 1862.